shankardevy/clappr-dash-plugin/README.md

 * `npm install`

-* Download the CAR mp4 and mpd files from   http://dash-mse-test.appspot.com/media.html to 'sample-data' directory
+* Open index.html and change the mpd source url pointing to your server

 * `gulp serve`